ssmaceachern-dev/mythicalmonsters/chapter3_the_marketplace.md

 | Steel    | Fire 3, Acid 2      | 3           | 6      |         |         | X       |

 ### Armor Sets
-Armor is the basis of protection within the world of Mythical Monsters.
+Armor is the basis of protection within the world of Mythmakers.
 Common materials for armor generally include all types of Material.
 In the game, armor is represented by a character’s Armor Set.

 To build an Armor Set, start by choosing one Material and then pair it with an Armor Type that matches its Material Class.